Words of Sympathy Phrases

 Understanding and Helping During the Grieving Process

 People who are grieving need someone to talk to.
 They NEED to talk, so it is important for you to lend your ears.
 You may feel overwhelmed, uncertain or awkward, but they most likely feel the same way.
-You may feel that there isn't much you can do to help, but just being their to talk with them gives them comfort.
+You may feel that there isn't much you can do to help, but just being there to talk with them gives them comfort.
 After the grieving period, they will remember that you supported them in a very difficult time, and it will help you bond.
 Simply let your friend know you care, and that you support them and are there to listen any time.
 You really don't have to give advice or answers, they just want to share their feelings.
 This often helps with the grieving process.

 Offer Long-Term Support